Industries

 eMental health and online training is playing a key role in mental health solutions that reduce barriers to help-seeking and care

-Why invest in mental health solutions for healthcare workers?
+Why invest in mental health solutions for healthcare and social assistance workers?

 Some of the most prevalent issues facing healthcare workers and mental health service consumers today include the stigma attached to mental health, mal-distribution of the workforce, and a lack of cultural support.